OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 - `version` — the schema or message version
 - `qos_profile` — one of the standard or extended QoS names

+For each advertised topic, `type`, `version`, and `qos_profile` MUST be present and MUST either match a registered value in this specification or a documented deployment-specific extension.

 Consumers use these three keys to match and filter streams without inspecting payload bytes.
 Brokers and routers SHOULD isolate lanes by `(topic, stream_id, qos_profile)` to avoid head-of-line blocking.

 #### **3.3.4 Coverage Model (Normative)**